Northwest Institute

 Documenting the Enbridge Joint Review Panel Hearings

 If built, the proposed Enbridge Northern Gateway Pipeline would carry diluted bitumen from the Alberta oil sands westward to a new tanker port at Kitimat, and carry condensate (a bitumen diluent) eastward to Alberta.
 The issue is of critical concern to Northwest British Columbians and people from across Canada.
 Currently, the proposed project is being reviewed by a Joint Review Panel headed by the National Energy Board.
-The panel is traveling throughout Northwest B.C. and elsewhere in B.C. and Alberta to hear from citizens on the matter.
-The Northwest Institute has been documenting the hearings and will continue to do so through to the end of the Joint Review process.
+The panel travelled throughout Northwest B.C. and elsewhere in B.C. and Alberta to hear from citizens on the matter.
+The Northwest Institute documented the hearings throughout the Joint Review process.

-To read summaries of the statements delivered at the hearings, visit our Enbridge Joint Review Panel page.
+To read summaries of the community and technical hearings, visit our Enbridge Joint Review Panel page.

 Potential Effects of an Oil Pipeline Rupture on Reach 2 of Morice River